anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 ## PhysBones / Contact Receivers that are used in the OSC-based gimmick are not working {#physbones-contact-receivers-that-are-used-in-the-osc-based-gimmick-are-not-working}

-The `AAO Trace and Optimie` component is designed to not change the behavior of the avatar carefully.
+The `AAO Trace and Optimize` component is carefully designed to not change the behavior of the avatar.
-However, for technical reasons, the `AAO Trace and Optimize` component cannot detect some PhysBone / Contact Receiver components are used in the OSC-based gimmick or not being used.
+However, for technical reasons, the `AAO Trace and Optimize` component cannot detect some PhysBone / Contact Receiver components are used in the OSC-based gimmick or not.

-Some modern avatars have their own gimmicks based on PhysBone / Contact Receiver components, so those components is due to forgotten to remove them in most case.
+Some modern avatars have their own gimmicks based on PhysBone / Contact Receiver components, so those components will be forgotten to remove in most cases.
 Therefore, `AAO Trace and Optimize` will assume that such components are not for OSC-based gimmick and remove them.

 However, this is not always the case, so if you are using PhysBone / Contact Receiver components for the OSC-based gimmick,